ax.benchmark

 • num_trials – Number of optimization iterations to run.
 BatchTrials count as one trial.

-• optimal_value – The best ground-truth objective value.
-Hypervolume for multi-objective problems.
+• optimal_value – The best ground-truth objective value, used for scoring optimization results on a scale from 0 to 100, where achieving the optimal_value receives a score of 100.
+The optimal_value should be a hypervolume for multi-objective problems.
 If the best value is not known, it is conventional to set it to a value that is almost certainly better than the best value, so that a benchmark’s score will not exceed 100%.

 • search_space – The search space.